Kanagaraj-NN/Enhanced-Fault-Localization/README.txt

    provided below.

     # Get the git clone link from the URL: https://bitbucket.org/rjust/fault-localization-data/src/master/
-    # In the ecfl directory, execute git clone "link"
+    # In the Enhanced-Fault-Localization directory, execute git clone "link"
         For example:
         # git clone https://kanagarajnn@bitbucket.org/rjust/fault-localization-data.git
         # (username will be different for you)